Training structure

 Faculty of Science

-This course aims to provide a better understanding of the main types of pollutants (organic vs. inorganic), their source(s), their fate in the environment and the way they interact with living organisms (bioaccumulation, biotransformation, effects).
+This course aims to provide a better understanding of the main types of pollutants (organic vs. inorganic), their source(s), their fate in the environment and how they interact with living organisms (bioaccumulation, biotransformation, effects).
 The methods used in depollution and bioremediation will be discussed.
-A particular focus will be made on the contribution of terrestrial and aquatic plants in phytoremediation as well as on the role of micro-organisms (bacteria, fungi) in the mechanisms of biodegradation, biotransformation or biosequestration.
-This course will be illustrated through various case studies through which examples of chronic and acute/accidental pollution of water, air and soil will be discussed.
-In particular, the treatment of pollution linked to the mining, oil, plastics and phyto-pharmaceutical industries as well as the treatment of liquid effluents (waste water, industrial effluents) will be discussed.
+Particular emphasis will be placed on the contribution of terrestrial and aquatic plants to phytoremediation, and on the role of micro-organisms (bacteria, fungi) in biodegradation, biotransformation or biosequestration mechanisms.
+This course will be illustrated by a number of case studies, covering examples of chronic and acute/accidental pollution of water, air and soil.
+In particular, the treatment of pollution linked to the mining, oil, plastics and phyto-pharmaceutical industries will be covered, as will the treatment of liquid effluents (wastewater, industrial effluents).
 A field trip to Saint-Laurent-Le-Minier will illustrate a current phytoremediation project on a former mining site.

 Urban ecology